Scalable Durational Event Models: Application to Physical and Digital Interactions: Abstract

 \section{Abstract}

 Durable interactions are ubiquitous in social network analysis and are increasingly observed with precise time stamps.
 Phone and video calls, for example, are events to which a specific duration can be assigned.
-We refer to this type of data encoding the start and end times of interactions as ``\textsl{durational event data}''.
+We term data encoding interactions with the start and end times ``durational event data''.
 Recent advances in data collection have enabled the observation of such data over extended periods of time and between large populations of actors.
-Building on Relational Event Models, we propose the ``\textsl{Durational Event Model}'' as a framework for studying durational events by separately modeling event incidence and duration.
-To accommodate large-scale applications, we introduce a fast, memory-efficient, and exact block-coordinate ascent algorithm.
-Theoretical and numerical results demonstrate several advantages of this approach over traditional Newton-Raphson-based methods.
+Methodologically, we propose the Durational Event Model, an extension of Relational Event Models that decouples the modeling of event incidence from event duration.
+Computationally, we derive a fast, memory-efficient, and exact block-coordinate ascent algorithm to facilitate large-scale inference.
+Theoretical complexity analysis and numerical simulations demonstrate computational superiority of this approach over state-of-the-art methods.
 We apply the model to physical and digital interactions among college students in Copenhagen.
-Our empirical findings reveal that past interactions are the main drivers of physical interactions, whereas digital interactions are more strongly influenced by friendship ties and prior dyadic contact.
+Our empirical findings reveal that past interactions drive physical interactions, whereas digital interactions are influenced predominantly by friendship ties and prior dyadic contact.